ericmeyer1/web-scraping/README.md

 # Web Mining & NLP - Module 6: Web Scraping and Natural Language Processing on a Webpage

 ## Summary
-In this project, we use Python's requests module to scrape data from a (https://web.archive.org/web/20210327165005/https://hackaday.com/2021/03/22/how-laser-headlights-work/).
+In this project, we use Python's requests module to scrape data from a the URL: https://web.archive.org/web/20210327165005/https://hackaday.com/2021/03/22/how-laser-headlights-work/.
 Next, we utilized modules beautifulsoup4 and html5lib to parse the webpage data and allow us to further conduct analysis.
 Then, we leveraged the spaCy module "en_core_web_sm" model along with the collections - counter to conduct NLP on the webpages data.
 Finally, we used matplotlib to visualize the findings of frequent tokens and lemmas in the webpage's sentences.